kyma-project/community/contributing/03-git-workflow.md

 ```
 4. Run the `git fetch --all` command to fetch all remote branches.

-5. Set up the local `master` branch to track the remote `master` branch from the upstream repository:
+5. Set up the local `main` branch to track the remote `main` branch from the upstream repository:

 ```
-git branch -u upstream/master master
+git branch -u upstream/main main
 ```

-Now, each time you rebase or check out the `master` branch, you refer to the `master` branch of the upstream repository.
+Now, each time you rebase or check out the `main` branch, you refer to the `main` branch of the upstream repository.

-To verify that your local `master` branch points to the `upstream/master`, run the `git branch -vv` command.
+To verify that your local `main` branch points to the `upstream/main`, run the `git branch -vv` command.

 The result is similar to the following:

 ```
-* master           c2226e0 [upstream/master] Update the README.md document
+* main           c2226e0 [upstream/main] Update the README.md document
 ```

 ## Contribute